Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # Maximum amount of money allowed in town bank
     # Use 0 for no limit
     town_bank_cap: '0.0'
-    # Set to true to allow withdrawls from town banks
+    # Set to true to allow withdrawals from town banks
-    town_allow_withdrawls: 'true'
+    town_allow_withdrawals: 'true'
     # Maximum amount of money allowed in nation bank
     # Use 0 for no limit
     nation_bank_cap: '0.0'
-    # Set to true to allow withdrawls from nation banks
+    # Set to true to allow withdrawals from nation banks
-    nation_allow_withdrawls: 'true'
+    nation_allow_withdrawals: 'true'
     # When set to true, players can only use their town withdraw/deposit commands while inside of their own town.
     # Likewise, nation banks can only be withdrawn/deposited to while in the capital city.
     disallow_bank_actions_outside_town: 'false'